whylabs/whylabs-docs/docs/intro.md

 slug: /
 ---

-WhyLabs is an infrastructure-agnostic AI monitoring and operations solution for any data type at any scale.
+## AI Observability with whylogs and WhyLabs

+WhyLabs is an observability platform designed to monitor data pipelines and ML applications for data quality regressions, data drift and model performance degradation.
+Built on top of an open-source package called [whylogs](https://github.com/whylabs/whylogs/), the platform enables AI builders to:

+* Set up in minutes: provision the platform using [whylogs](https://github.com/whylabs/whylogs/), the lightweight open-source library.

+* Integrate seamlessly: interoperable with any ML infrastructure and framework.
+Generate real-time insights in your existing data flow.

+* Scale to terabytes: handle your large-scale data, keeping compute requirements low.
+Integrate with either batch or streaming data pipelines.

 ## Quick start

-Install the open source logging library - _whylogs_:
+The whylogs logging agent is the easiest way to enable logging, testing, and monitoring in an ML/AI application.
+The lightweight agent profiles data in real-time, collecting thousands of metrics from structured data, unstructured data, and ML model predictions with zero configuration.

+First, install whylogs:

 ```
 pip install whylogs
 ```

-Start logging statistical properties of features, model inputs and model outsputs to enable explorative analysis, data unit testing and monitoring.
+Then, start logging statistical properties of features, model inputs, and model outsputs to enable explorative analysis, data unit testing, and monitoring.
+Getting whylogs up-and-running is easy:

-_whylogs_ is easy to get up and runnings

 ```python
 from whylogs import get_or_create_session